Hiring A Headmaster

 Step 4: Identification of Prospective Candidates

-We then proceed with an exhaustive exploration from our sources to identify potential candidates who meet the criteria in our Position Profile.
-This step includes sending copies of the Position Profile to the 100-300 people on our "target" mailing list, with phone calls to follow up on high-potential sources or candidates, and strategic advertising.
+We then proceed with an exhaustive exploration of our sources to identify potential candidates who meet the criteria in our Position Profile.
+This step includes sending copies of the Position Profile to the 100-300 people on our "target" mailing list, with phone calls to follow up on high-potential sources or candidates and strategic advertising.

 Step 5: Short Listing Candidates

-As resumes are received in response to our mailings and phone calls, we begin the narrowing-down process.
+We begin narrowing down as resumes are received in response to our mailings and phone calls.
 Through in-depth interviews, HEG reduces the pool of prospective candidates to those with sufficient potential to warrant a personal interview with the selection committee.
-During these exploratory interviews, each candidate is evaluated against the criteria set out in the Position Profile.
+During these exploratory interviews, each candidate is evaluated against the criteria in the Position Profile.
 Other areas explored include the candidate's level of interest in the position, compensation requirements, career goals, and the geographical/cultural fit for the candidate and his/her family with the position's locale.

 Step 6: Candidate Profile Preparation